ajsultanov/notepad-backend/README.md

 X-Response-Time       - The server-side response time of the request.

 **always** check for presence of data before using it

-## uh...hm..?
-The Forecast Data API supports HTTP compression.
-We heartily recommend using it, as it will make responses much smaller over the wire.
-To enable it, simply add an Accept-Encoding: gzip header to your request.
-(Most HTTP client libraries wrap this functionality for you, please consult your library’s documentation for details.)

 ## GEO